Ohio mass shooting: Nine killed 'in less than one minute'

 Police say the 24-year-old white man behind the shooting, killed his sister and eight others before he was fatally shot by police.

-Authorities say Connor Betts was killed by police less than a minute after he started shooting a .223-caliber rifle into the streets of a popular Dayton nightlife area at 1am local time in the second US mass shooting in less than 24 hours.
+Authorities say Connor Betts was killed by police less than a minute after he started shooting a .223-caliber rifle into the streets of a popular Dayton nightlife area at 1am local time.

 "In less than one minute, Dayton first responders neutralised the shooter," Mayor Whaley said.